mattsiedenburg/archsetup/README.md

 ### bluetooth

 If a Bluetooth adapter installed.
+The `bluetooth` service can now be enabled with `archinstall`.

 ```bash
 sudo systemctl enable bluetooth.service --now